LucasDelfino92/morrowindsharp/addon.md

 Additional files to install:
 - [**Realistic Repair Add-on**](https://www.nexusmods.com/morrowind/mods/47461).
 Adds new, immersive work stations throughout the world; search for new grindstones and workstations to repair and maintain your equipment.

+> ℹ️ This mod is an improved and more extensive version of the plugin we hid earlier.

 [**Silver Tongue (Necro Edit)**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Silver%20Tongue%201.1%20(Necro%20Edit).7z)
 Enhances Speechcraft via new gameplay mechanics and UI elements.
 Now an NPC's Disposition, Admiration, Intimidation, and Taunt will be locked behind skill gates. [**Link**](https://www.nexusmods.com/morrowind/mods/49086) to original mod by **VitruvianGuar**.
 Additional fixes by **Necrolesian**.